 It offers a lot, lot more (well, if it's done right!)

-As well as all the lovely cultural stuff, cross-cultural training is also a means to develop and sharpen business-critical skills that will help any professional give ther career a boost in a vertical direction.
+As well as all the lovely cultural stuff, cross-cultural training is also a means to develop and sharpen business-critical skills that will help any professional give their career a boost in a vertical direction.

-Here's a look at 10 Essential Business Skills you can Learn from Cross Cultural Training
+Here's a look at 10 Essential Business Skills you can Learn from Cross-Cultural Training

 1. Complex Problem Solving

-Problem solving requires the use of methodology, creativity, insights, knowledge and an ability to see both the big and small picture.
-Cross cultural training is great at stretching the mind and filling it with new ideas, concepts, strategies and approaches that can help people find innovative solutions to complex problems.
+Problem-solving requires the use of methodology, creativity, insights, knowledge and an ability to see both the big and small picture.
+Cross-cultural training is great at stretching the mind and filling it with new ideas, concepts, strategies and approaches that can help people find innovative solutions to complex problems.

 2. Critical Thinking